microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

         /bin/udevadm trigger $tpm
         ```

-        - Reboot the device/machine
+        - Reboot the device/machine.
-        - Login and re-open the terminal
+        - Login and re-open the terminal.
         - Check that access has been applied:

         ```bash